 Competing for Federal Grants

 Despite budget cuts, the federal government continues to award billions of dollars in grants each year.
 Competition for federal dollars was always tough, and now it’s even tougher.
-To succeed with federal grants, you need to meet the stepped-up challenges and you need to plan ahead—as much as a year before a grant award is announced.
-Get a running start for success.
-Learn how to position your organization to secure federal awards!
+To succeed with federal grants, you need to plan ahead to meet these challenges — let us show you how.

 Melissa Vermillion, Grant Writer

 Hazard Community & Technical College